Bay of Kotor, mountain walls and Old Town context seen during paragliding.

 That does not make Kotor automatically better for every traveler.
 It means Kotor is stronger when the person wants the Bay itself: the mountain walls, old stone, water, fortress and city as one connected aerial scene.

-If the real question is still which scenic mood fits best, use a scenic comparison first.
-If the Bay already feels like the answer, continue to the practical Kotor route.
+If the real question is still which scenic mood fits best, use the scenic comparison first.
+If the Bay is the view you want, continue to the practical Kotor route.

 Bay view fit

-If the enclosed Bay view is the part that matters, the next useful step is practical: timing, fee, participant fit and weather logic for the Kotor route.
+If this enclosed Bay view is the scene you want, the next useful step is practical: timing, fee, participant suitability and weather limits for the Kotor route.

 • confirm the Bay route is the reason